alexming2020/NFT-Mart/README.md

 # NFT martketplace Project

-This project demonstrates a basic Hardhat use case.
+This project is built for a NFT martketplace project.
 It comes with a NFTcontract, a test for that contract, a script that deploys that contract.